fusionengine-org/fusion/README.md

   pip install pysdl2-dll
 '''

+If you want to install the libraries easier then continue to next step and after that run this command:
+'''bash
+  make setup
+'''

 To get this into your project, you just get this repository into your directory by running these command: